-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Ellensburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Ellensburg is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Ellensburg who work in food service (12.53%), office and administrative support (12.27%), and sales jobs (8.82%).
+Ellensburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Ellensburg is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Ellensburg who work in office and administrative support (13.73%), food service (12.07%), and sales jobs (9.73%).

 Also of interest is that Ellensburg has more people living here who work in computers and math than 95% of the places in the US.

 Ellensburg is a small town where college students really create the town feel and character.
 So many small towns have lost population over the last 20-30 years that having the local college presence in the Ellensburg area, with all of the energy of the students filling area dorms and apartments each fall, really helps Ellensburg maintain a good economy.